magomimmo/modern-cljs/README.md

 One of our long term objectives is to eliminate any code duplication from our web applications.
 That's like to say we want firmly stay as compliant as possible with the Don't Repeat Yourself (DRY) principle.
+In this tutorial we're going to respect the DRY principle by sharing validators between the client (i.e. CLJS) and the server (i.e. CLJ).

 ## Next Tutorial